 Gentle Djinni

 Gentle Djinni, interestingly, has a similar idea behind it as Dancing Barnstormer.
-His effect also triggers by Battlecry and Deathrattle.
+His effect is also triggered by Battlecry and Deathrattle.
 So these two minions can work really well if you either have a Titus or a Brann.
-With Gentle Djinni you can get a lot of elementals and with Dancing Barnstormer you can get a lot of tavern stats.
+With Gentle Djinni you can get a lot of Elementals, and with Dancing Barnstormer you can get a lot of tavern stats.
 This can propel you into the late game pretty quickly.

 Elemental of Surprise